anthonyfalzetti/lrthw_exercises/lesson_8/README.md

 Rubocop was not pleased with me this time.
 Number one mistake that I made was a spacing issue.
 When dealing with hashes alignment is key as is indention, so when going to a new line only two spaces for alignment not four and drop the right curly brace at the same indention as the left curly brace.

+###Q) Do you like string interpolation or format strings?
+Why?
+a.
+I find that string interpolation is much easier than formatting strings, because it is easier to read and interpret.
+You aren't left wondering what the % represents you can see the variable being interpolated and go search for it by name.
+If the naming of the variable is done wisely then it should be easy to read as well.